mavost/SQL-Lint/README.md

 This ensures SQLFluff runs with T-SQL dialect, your preferred capitalization, line lengths, and rule exclusions.

+Note: Violations of bracketing rules is detected and flagged by sqlfluff but cannot be fixed by the tool.

 ---

 ## Step 4: Install the pre-commit hooks